"In the future, DevOps won't just be automated it will be intelligent."

 2. Continuous Integration (CI)

-- Identify which test cases are most likely to fail
+- Intelligent Test Selection: Identify which test cases are most likely to fail to reduce execution time.

 3. Continuous Deployment (CD)

-Deployment pipelines often face challenges like rollback complexity and unpredictable environments.
+Deployment pipelines often face challenges like rollback complexity.

 4. Monitoring and Incident Management